sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 * Auto-filling a URL
 * Auto-filling a post ID, title, or slug
+* Auto-filling a title, URL, or slug for the current page
 * Pre-populating a product number
 * Referencing other content on the site
 * Populating with post info